mikhalakis/promgraf/README.md

 1. **prometheus_data**
 2. **grafana_data**

-It might be a local stores with default options or, as it's implemented in current docker-compose.yml, nfs mounts.
+It might be local stores with default options or, as it's implemented in current docker-compose.yml, nfs mounts.

 ### Configure Grafana
 Grafana container has a bind of /etc/grafana/grafana.ini to ./Grafana/grafana.ini.
 You can change Grafana settings by editing it.
 Please read [Configure a Grafana Docker image](https://grafana.com/docs/grafana/v9.0/setup-grafana/configure-docker/#configure-a-grafana-docker-image) first.